DC Foster Care Background Check and Clearances: What Every Adult Must Complete

 - Felony conviction for a crime involving violence, including rape, sexual assault, or homicide

-Other offenses are not automatic disqualifiers but are reviewed on a case-by-case basis.
-Certain drug crimes or physical assault convictions may be considered if they occurred more than five years prior to the application date.
+Other offenses are not automatic disqualifiers but may be reviewed case by case when they occurred more than five years ago and rehabilitation can be shown.
 Licensing workers assess these situations in the context of the full application — rehabilitation, stability since the offense, and the nature of the crime all factor in.

 If you have any prior conviction and are uncertain whether it disqualifies you, contact a licensed agency and ask directly before you invest months in the process.
 Most agencies have licensing workers who can review your situation informally before you formally apply.